servicetalk/examples/README.md

 The example Gradle `build.gradle` and Maven `pom.xml` include use of BOM ([Bill of Materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))
 `pom` and `module` files.
-These files define the versions of modules which might be included as dependencies, but does not include module as a dependeny.
+These files define the versions of modules which might be included as dependencies, but do not include module as a dependency.
 Later when the module is included as a dependency the dependency is specified without including a version and the version specified in the BOM is used.
 Said another way, BOMs allow separation of dependency management and version management.
 Centralizing the management of versions to a single file greatly reduces the maintenance burden for updating to new versions and improves consistency because all references to a